Sammy4199/SAMSCOM/Readme.md

 ## Just For Fun
-Creating  A Website For Fun
+A website of a choice

 ## SAMSCOM
 A web page of my interest